 An important message here is that where MLAT requests are made, even if to assist international matters of interest, the importance behind the MLAT request will not trump the UK (or even EU) data protection requirements in respect of the sharing of personal data.
 Authorities must, therefore, ensure that any transfers of personal data made in connection with any MLAT request remain strictly necessary and appropriate measures are put in place to safeguard such transfers.
 Rushing politically driven decisions to share personal data, without ensuring such safeguards are in place, could run the risk of being held unlawful by local courts in the UK and EU.

-One of the longest-standing of any Am Law 50 firm, Goodwin’s Chamber and legal 500 ranked, global, Privacy & Cybersecurity team is uniquely positioned to provide the most innovative solutions to guide clients through the collection, use, processing and protection of their most sensitive information.
+Goodwin’s Chamber and Legal 500 ranked, global, Data, Privacy and Cybersecurity team is uniquely positioned to provide the most innovative solutions to guide clients through the collection, use, processing and protection of their most sensitive information.
 Our senior lawyers include a former Chief Privacy Officer of the U.S. Department of Homeland Security in the Obama Administration and Legal 500 Recommended Lawyer; a Legal 500 “Leading Lawyer;” and a “Next Generation Lawyer” in Cyber Law and Data Breach Response, as well as three other; Legal 500 Cyber Law ranked partners; several former federal prosecutors; and multiple GDPR, CCPA, FTC, HIPAA, and COPPA experts.
 We have handled hundreds of data breaches, including high-profile, global incidents involving everything from ransomware to nation-state attacks; have advised on over 700 public and private transactions in the last year alone; and have designed strategic privacy, information security and compliance programs for startups, global enterprises, and everything in between.
 We have litigated landmark privacy cases and defended against class action and government enforcement actions brought by the FTC, OCR/HHS, state attorneys general and regulators across the globe